-In February 2010, we terminated our letter of credit because the beneficiary no longer required us to collateralize surety bonds issued in connection with our state money transmitter linenses
+In February 2010, we terminated our letter of credit because the beneficiary no longer required us to collateralize surety bonds issued in connection with our state money transmitter licenses.

 In March 2010, our board of directors amended our Certificate of Incorporation to adopt a dual class structure for our common stock.
 The two classes of common stock are Class A common stock and Class B common stock.
 The rights of the holders of Class A and Class B common stock are virtually identical, except with respect to voting and conversion.
-The holders of our Class B common stock are entitled to one vote per share, and the holders of our Class A common stock are entitled to one vote per share.
-The holders of our Class A common stock and Class B common stock will vote together as a single class on all matters submitted to a vote of our stockholders, unless otherwise required by law.
-Each share of our Class B common stock is convertible into one share of our Class A common stock at any time and will convert automatically upon certain transfers or on the date that the total number of shares of Class B common stock outstanding represents less than 10% of the total number of shares of Class A and Class B common stock outstanding.
-The amendment to our Certificate of Incorporation does not amend any of the rights, preferences or privileges of our preferred stockholders, except that each share of Series A, B, C, C-1 and C-2 convertible preferred stock converts into our Class B common stock upon the events specified in Note 10 - Redeemable Convertible Preferred Stock and Stockholders' Equity (Deficit).
+The holders of our Class B common stock are entitled to ene vote per share.
+The holders of our Class A common stock and Class B common stock and Class B common stock are entitled to ene vote unless otherwise required by law.
+Each share of our Class B common stock is convertible into one share of our Class A common stock at any time and will convert automatically upon certain transfers or on the date that the total number of shares of Class B common stock outstanding.
+The amendment to our Certificate of Incorporation does not amend any of the rights, preferences or privileges of our preferred stockholders, except that each share of Series A, B, C, C-1 and C-2 convertible preferred stock converts into our Class B common stock and Stockholders' Equity (Deficit).